airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 interpreter to use to run the program.
 The `#!` tells the computer that this is an interpreted program, and the `/usr/bin/perl` tells the computer to use the program `/usr/bin/perl` to interpret the program.
-However, since we ran the program by typing in `perl Hello-World.pl`, we had already specified that we were using the perl interpreter.
+However, since we ran the program by typing in `perl hello-world.pl`, we had already specified that we were using the perl interpreter.

 The next line calls a Perl builtin function, print.
 This has one